Guides

 - Record reactions in a simple note.

-- Save rare or unclear items until their use is confirmed.
+- Save rare or unclear items.

 Next Guides